F5Networks/f5-openstack-hot/supported/templates/standalone/nnic/README.md

  - OpenStack Mitaka Deployment

 ### Help
+**F5 Support**
-Because this template has been created and fully tested by F5 Networks, it is supported by F5.
+Because this template has been created and fully tested by F5 Networks, it is fully supported by F5.
 This means you can get assistance if necessary from [F5 Technical Support](https://support.f5.com/csp/article/K25327565).

+**Community Support**
-We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 Cloud templates.
-This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.
+We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 OpenStack Heat Orchestration templates.
+There are F5 employees who are members of this community who typically monitor the channel Monday-Friday 9-5 PST and will offer best-effort assistance.
+This slack channel community support should **not** be considered a substitute for F5 Technical Support.

 ## Launching Stacks